-Mathematical Analysis (SE-SCI1) - 5 ECTS Assessment The course aims to prepare the student for further studies in Climate and Supply Exam prerequisites: None Engineering.
-Time of success Furthermore, the purpose is to enable the student to read and interpret Type of exam: Individual written exam, 4 hours. technical literature, which use mathematics.
-External assessment. matrematics.
-Allowed tools: At 20-40% of the exam, the use of CAS programs is not allowed.
-The exam set will state in which assignments CAS programs may not be used (Condition A) and in which assignments CAS programs may be used (Condition B).
+Purpose, ECTS and assessment: Mathematical Analysis Assessment (SE-SCI1) - 5 ECTS The course aims to prepare the student Exam prerequisites: for further studies in Climate and Supply None Engineering.
+Furthermore, the purpose is to enable Type of exam: the student to read and interpret Individual written exam, 4 hours. technical literature, which use External assessment. mathematics.
+Allowed tools: The exam set will state in which assignments CAS programs may not be used (Condition A) and in which assignments CAS programs may be used (Condition B).
 It is not allowed to use AI chatbots such as ChatGPT and similar aids.
 Condition A: Calculation expressions and intermediate calculations must be shown.
 The PC, including the PC's mathematics programs, may be used as a writing tool for entering the answers to the tasks.
 In addition, the calculator and PC may only be used for check calculations.
+Condition B: Calculation expressions must be shown.
+Calculator and PC may be used.
+Re-exam: Equal to the ordinary exam.